quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

 ---
-title: Firebase Service Structure
+title: Firebase Application Initialization and Service Structure
-desc: Application strucuture instrcutions for firebase implementation on the Quasar framework.
+desc: Application initiallization and strucuture instrcutions for firebase implementation on the Quasar framework.
 ---

 A typical Quasar app structure can be seen [here](https://quasar.dev/quasar-cli/cli-documentation/directory-structure).
 Create a new boot file to implement the firebase sdk via: